-12. .
-Are educational services considered professional or transactional?
+12. Are educational services considered professional or transactional?
 16 13.
-Are lobbying services considered professional or transactional?
-16 14.
-Are executive search services considered professional or transactional?
-16 15.
-16. dir ector?
+14. 15.
+16. dire ector?
 16 17.
 How does ISS assess the terms of voting agreements or "standstill" agreements that arise from issuers' set tlements with dissenting shareholders?
-17 Direct or Competence 1.
+17 Direct or Competence 17 1.
 What are the disclosure requirements on director attendance?
 17 2.
 What if the company is not listed on an exchange - what attendance disclosure is needed?
 17 3.
 What if there is no attendance disclosure?
 4. What boards does ISS count when looking to see if a director is overboarded?
-5. How are subsidiaries of a publicly-traded company counted?
+17 5.
+How are subsidiaries of a publicly-traded company counted?
 17 6.
 At which boards will an overboarded CEO receive a withhold recommendation from ISS?
 17 7.
 Is the CEO of a private company subject to the policy on overboarded CEOs?
 18 8.
 Does the overboarded CEO policy apply to an interim CEO?
 18 9.
 Does ISS take into account if a director is transitioning off one board soon?
-18 Shareho Ider Rights & Defenses 18 1.
-I Poison pills: What features of a qualifying offer clause are considered to strengthen its effectiveness and what fea tures are considered to weaken its effectiveness?
-18 Capital/F Restructuring 18 1.
+18 Sharehol der Rights & Defenses 18 1.
+F Poison pills: What features of a qualifying offer clause are considered to strengthen its effectiveness and what fea tures are considered to weaken its effectiveness?
+18 Capital/R Restructuring 18 1.
 Under the Capital Structure Framework, what are ISS' allowable increases?
 2. Are my company's one- and three-year TSRs in the bottom 10 percent of the U.S. market?
 3. When does ISS deem a risk of non-approval to be "specific and severe"?
-19 4.
-When will an issuer's past use of shares drive vote recommendations?
+4. When will an issuer's past use of shares drive vote recommendations?
 5. What disclosure is required to "declaw" preferred stock?
-19